-The top income tax rate is 20 percent, and the top corporate tax rate is 15 percent.
-Other taxes include a value-added tax (VAT) and an inheritance tax.
-The overall tax burden is equivalent to 17.2 percent of total domestic income.
-Government spending accounts for 29.1 percent of total domestic output.
-The deficit equals 5.6 percent of GDP, and public debt exceeds the size of the economy.
+The top personal income tax rate is 20 percent, and the top corporate tax rate is 15 percent.
+Other taxes include a value-added tax and an inheritance tax.
+The overall tax burden equals 15.5 percent of total domestic income.
+Government spending amounts to 28.5 percent of total domestic output.
+The deficit has been over 5 percent of GDP, and public debt exceeds annual economic output.

 The entrepreneurial framework lacks transparency and efficiency.
 The cost of completing licensing requirements equals over three times the average annual income.
 The rigid labor market is stagnant.
 Although government transfers to the loss-making, state-owned Electricite du Liban power utility dropped by 40 percent in 2015 as a byproduct of weaker oil prices, the IMF has called for additional subsidy cuts.